 3) Air Toxics “Hot Spots” Program Fee

-This fee partially supports the APCD’s Air Toxics Hot Spots Program which is required by H&SC 44300 et. seq.
+This fee partially supports the APCD’s Air Toxics Hot Spots Program which is required by Health and Safety Code §44300 et. seq.
 The fees were approved by the Air Resources Board and are based on both the risk and complexity of the stationary source.
 Outer Continental Shelf sources are not subject to the Air Toxics Hot Spots Program.

-If payment is not received within 60 calendar days of the invoice date, delinquency penalties (or “late fees”) will begin to be assessed in accordance with Rule 210.
+Payment of all District-issued invoices shall be made within thirty (30) calendar days of the invoice date.
+If payment is not received within sixty (60) calendar days of the invoice date, delinquency penalties (or “late fees”) will begin to be assessed in accordance with Rule 210.

 1) If I didn’t use my permit last year, do I still have to pay the fees?